smithmd/play-sfdc/README.md

 There are two static methods employed to create and request a token to grant access to salesforce.

 The first that is called by a route is `requestAccessToken()`.
-This method is reponsible for making an HTTP connection to salesforce and passing an access token that is built with `createToken()`.
+This method is responsible for making an HTTP connection to salesforce and passing an access token that is built with `createToken()`.

+`createToken()` builds a string encoded in Base64 and signs that with the key stored on the server.
+This gets returned to `requestAccessToken()`.

+`requestAccessToken()` posts the request token to a salesforce url to get an access token.

+###### Pulling Dashboards

+`getDashboard(String dashboardId, String accessToken)` takes the ID of a dashboard and an access token and requests a dashboard from salesforce.
+It returns the result as a JSON string.

+#### Views